-Whitby myths and legends
+Whitby’s myths and legends

 Whitby Abbey’s Submerged Bells

-A six-foot-tall stone stands in a field near East Barnaby.
-There’s little to distinguish it from the many other standing stones that crop up all over the North York Moors, except for its name: Wade’s Stone.
+A six-foot-tall stone stands in a field near East Barnaby, with little to distinguish it from the many other standing stones that crop up all over the moors, except for its name: Wade’s Stone.

-Wade was a giant who lived on the North York Moors many years ago in a castle near Lythe with his giantess wife, Bell.
-One of them built Old Mulgrave Castle and the other built Pickering Castle.
-To help Bell bring the cows in for milking, Wade built a road over the moors.
+Wade lived on the North Yorkshire Moors many years ago, in a castle near Lythe, accompanied by his giant wife, Bell.
+One built the Old Mulgrave Castle and the other Pickering Castle and to help bring in the cows for milking, Wade built a road over the moors.

 The Sirens of Staithes

-When Staithes was yet a fishing town and just populated by a very small number of people, two mermaids washed up on the beach after a dreadful storm.
-Beautiful as they were, they also horrified the townsfolk who captured them and tied them in nets to put on show.
+When Staithes was not yet a fishing village and populated by a very small number of people, two mermaids washed up on the beach after a storm.
+Beautiful as they were, they also horrified the townsfolk, who captured them and tied them in nets to put on show.

 Rocks were thrown by fearful passers-by, however, over time, villagers began to warm to the creatures, who were friendly and did not appear to mean harm.

 Eventually, they were offered gifts and one of the mermaids convinced a stranger to free them from their binds, thus making an escape and never to be seen again.

 Find out more about the supernatural splendour of the North Yorkshire coast at visitwhitby.com